Current U.S. Policy

 These bills are still seeking co-sponsors.

-This bill prohibits the President from conducting a first-use nuclear strike unless Congress declares war and authorizes such a strike.
+This bill prohibits the President from conducting a first-use nuclear strike.

 "First-use nuclear strike" means a nuclear weapons attack against an enemy that is conducted without the President determining that the enemy has first launched a nuclear strike against the United States or a U.S. ally.